Yamaji effect in models of underdoped cuprates: Introduction

-In principle, quantum oscillation measurements could discriminate between these scenarios by revealing the Fermi surface geometry directly.
-However, the very high upper critical fields near optimal doping make such measurements technically challenging.
-All observed quantum oscillations in the underdoped regime appear in the presence of charge density wave order, which complicates the interpretation of the Fermi surface.
-Recent progress in high-field transport measurements, particularly $c$-axis angle-dependent magnetoresistance (ADMR) \cite{fang_admr_2022,chan_yamaji_2024}, provides a new opportunity to probe the Fermi pockets directly in the pseudogap phase without the presence of field-induced charge density wave order.
-Chan {\it et al.\/} \cite{chan_yamaji_2024} found that the Yamaji peak positions are consistent with small hole pockets of area $A_{\mathrm{FS}} = p/8$ (measured in units of the Brillouin zone area), rather than a large hole-like Fermi surface of area $A_{\mathrm{Large\, FS}} = (1+p)/2$, where $p$ is the hole doping level.
+Chan {\it et al.\/} \cite{chan_yamaji_2024} observed the Yamaji peak in the ADMR \cite{yamaji_1989,Kartsovnikreview,Singletonreview}, which requires the cosine dispersion along the $c$ axis present only in HgBa$_2$CuO$_{4+ \delta}$.
+They found that the Yamaji peak positions are consistent with small hole pockets of area $A_{\mathrm{FS}} = p/8$ (measured in units of the Brillouin zone area), rather than a large hole-like Fermi surface of area $A_{\mathrm{Large\, FS}} = (1+p)/2$, where $p$ is the hole doping level.
 In Ref.~\cite{chan_yamaji_2024}, the Fermi pocket is approximated as a simple ellipse with area $A_{\mathrm{pocket}} = p/8$, ignoring the Fermi-arc nature of the quasiparticle spectrum.
 As the spectral weight vanishes on the ``back side'' of the pocket, it is crucial to revisit whether the Yamaji peak can be reproduced within a more realistic microscopic model of the pseudogap state.

-In this work, we consider two distinct scenarios for the origin of the small Fermi pockets.
+There have been a number of studies of the ordering patterns in underdoped HgBa$_2$CuO$_{4+ \delta}$.
+The intra-unit magnetic order \cite{Greven08,Greven10} has vanishing crystal momentum and so cannot, by itself, reconstruct the Fermi surface into small pockets.
+Charge density wave ordering has been observed at low temperatures \cite{GrevenCDWPRB}.
+Such ordering is expected to lead to the formation of electron pockets and an accompanying change in the sign of the Hall co-efficient, as in YBCO \cite{Taillefer07}.
+There is a similar change in sign of the Hall co-efficient in HgBa$_2$CuO$_{4+ \delta}$ \cite{ChanPNAS} at low temperatures.
+But at the higher temperatures of the Yamaji observations, the Hall co-efficient is positive \cite{ChanPNAS}, indicating the presence of hole pockets which cannot be associated with charge density wave order \cite{chan_yamaji_2024}.